 Academic Unit Affiliations

-Units affiliated with the Center consist of those whose educational programs prepare graduates in health and/or human services.
-The programs listed are affiliates of the Center and are a coalition of academic units which vary in focus but share the common goal of preparing the health and human services workforce in Tennessee.
+Units affiliated with the center consist of those whose educational programs prepare graduates in health and/or human services.
+The programs listed are affiliates of the center and are a coalition of academic units which vary in focus but share the common goal of preparing the health and human services workforce in Tennessee.
 These programs have been an integral part of the university for many years.

-Collaborative Projects and Community Based Research
+Collaborative Projects, Programs and Community Based Research